 Q: Will Main Street Station have vending machines?

 A: There are no immediate plans to add vending machines.

-Q: What will be the cost of riding the Route 41 Happy Day/Boise State route?
-Will the cost of riding Route 42 change?
+Q: What is the cost of riding the Route 41 Happy Day/Boise State route?
+Did the cost of riding Route 42 change?

 A: Local fares will be good on all local fixed-line services, including routes 41 and 42.
 Read more about our fare schedule

-Q: You are splitting the exiting Route 10 into two routes - Route 10 and Route 12.
+Q: You split the exiting Route 10 into two routes - Route 10 and Route 12.
 Where is the transfer location between the two routes?

 A: The transfer location is at the Plantation Shopping Center (on the south side of State Street east of the State/Glenwood intersection).